-NOT GUILTY PLEA FOR TRAFFIC OFFENSES TO PLEAD NOT GUILTY TO MOST TRAFFIC OFFENSES, YOU MUST EITHER (1) APPEAR PERSONALLY BEFORE THE COURT LISTED ON THE FRONT OF THIS CITATION OR (2) CHECK THE BOX BELOW, SIGN, DATE, AND MAIL THIS COPY OF THE CITATION TO THE SAME COURT.
+20 NOT GUILTY PLEA FOR TRAFFIC OFFENSES TO PLEAD NOT GUILTY TO MOST TRAFFIC OFFENSES, YOU MUST EITHER (1) APPEAR PERSONALLY BEFORE THE COURT LISTED ON THE FRONT OF THIS CITATION OR (2) CHECK THE BOX BELOW, SIGN, DATE, AND MAIL THIS COPY OF THE CITATION TO THE Defendant che box, signs, and dates.
+SAME COURT.
 YOU WILL BE NOTIFIED OF THE DATE AND TIME TO APPEAR IN PERSON.
-Defendant checks box, signs, and dates.
 I HEREBY PLEAD NOT GUILTY TO THE CHARGE(S) AGAINST ME.
 SIGNATURE DATE

 If the court receives a citation with this section checked, signed, and dated, the clerk will enter a plea of "Not Guilty" into the court record and schedule a hearing or trial on the charges contained in the citation.
 Notice of the hearing or trial date will need to be given or sent to the defendant.
 The court should not rely on the appearance date indicated on the citation, but should issue a new notice of hearing or trial.
-An example of a notice of hearing or trial is included in Appendix A.
+An example of a notice of hearing or trial is available in the Resource Library of the WVML Database's Municipal Court Forum.